MoRUddin/Sparta-Abbey-Road-Regression-Suite/README.md

 The aim of this project was to create an automation regression test suite for Abbey Road Studios.
 This was so that when updates to their site are made, this suite can be ran to regression test the rest of the site.

 ## How to install
-To clone the repository run the command `git clone git@github.com:MoRUddin/Sparta-Abbey-Road-Regression-Suite.git` within the terminal.
+To clone the repository run the command `git clone` [the HTTP or SSH](https://github.com/MoRUddin/Sparta-Abbey-Road-Regression-Suite) within the terminal.

 To install all the Ruby Gems required for this suite run the command ` bundle` within the terminal.
 This will install all the required gems specified within the 'Gemfile'.